adoreblvnk/linux_mint_setup/README.md

 ## Usage <!-- optional -->

-There are 2 parts to the tweaks: running the script & manual configuration.
-Manual configuration is necessary as I'm too lazy to find the specific gsettings to configure everything via a script.
+There are 2 parts to this guide: [Script Execution](#script-execution) & [Manual Configurations](#manual-configurations).
+The latter is necessary due to my laziness to add the necessary gsettings into `install.sh`.

 The script is divided into 5 sections:

 - Basics
 - MacOS Theme
 - [Optional] Additional Configurations: Pretty prompt, aliases, better autocompletion.
-- Extras: Command line utilities.
+- Extras: Command line utilities such as tree, neofetch, bat, terminator.
-- Apps: VLC, VS Code.
+- Apps: VLC, VS Code, Discord.

 ### Script Execution

 1. Launch Firefox, then close it.
-2. Download `./install.sh` & place in user home directory (`~`).
+2. Download `install.sh` & place in user home directory (`~`).
-3. Run the following commands.
-For `./install.sh`, it is recommended to agree to all the optional features, but the script will work fine even if not.
+3. Run `install.sh` via the following command.
+It's recommended to agree to the additional configurations, though not necessary.
    - ```sh
      chmod ug+x ./install.sh
      ./install.sh